Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Experiments

-\paragraph{The design of \texttt{ evolve(\textperiodcentered)} in~\method~is effective.} As in Table~\ref{tab:ab-procedure}, we show: \begin{itemize} \item Removing the $\texttt{ evolve}(\cdot)$ step: if we only do subset sampling or ordered selection, we still have gain, but not as much as w/ evolving (\eg \method~brings $4.8\%$ additional wins on AH). \item Altering the $\texttt{ sample}(\cdot)$ step: if we greedily select prompts by the metric instead of using them as weights for importance sampling, the performance will be weaker as we evolve. \end{itemize} This shows that simply adaptive training within a fixed prompt distribution is unsatisfactory; our open-ended RLHF with \emph{generative} prompt exploration gives a substantial headroom for self-improvement.
+\paragraph{The design of \texttt{ evolve(\textperiodcentered)} is effective.} As in Table~\ref{tab:ab-procedure}: \begin{itemize} \item Removing the $\texttt{ evolve}(\cdot)$ step: if we only do subset sampling or ordered selection, we still have gain, but not as much as with evolving (\eg \method~brings $4.8\%$ additional wins on Arena Hard). \item Altering the $\texttt{ sample}(\cdot)$ step: if we greedily select prompts by the metric instead of using them as weights for importance sampling, the performance will be weaker as we evolve. \end{itemize} The lesson is that simply adaptive training within a fixed prompt distribution is not enough; our open-ended RLHF with \emph{generative} prompt exploration gives a substantial headroom for self-improvement.
+In other words, the RL post-training process should be both \emph{adaptive} and \emph{generative} in terms of prompt distribution.